-Princeton University Dining Services provides a wide variety of foods and a commitment to healthy eating.
+Princeton Campus Dining provides a wide variety of foods and a commitment to healthy eating.
 Our menus provide options for a healthy diet based on the principles of moderation and variety.

 Conscious Cuisine® at Princeton

 Chef Cary Neff, the author of the New York Times best selling cookbook Conscious Cuisine®, has assisted Dining Services by reviewing recipes and concepts to promote his vision of healthy eating.
 Menu items are now featured campus wide.
 Look for the Conscious Cuisine® Choice logo on Today's Menus.
 This logo indicates great-tasting foods that are “consciously prepared with wellness in mind so you can feel good about what you eat”.

 Conscious Cuisine® Choice Guidelines

 - No more than 30% calories from fat

 - Use of whole foods